-- On the basis of its risk analysis the bank may conclude that these internal controls from the audit framework are not necessary in order to achieve the control objectives.
-A bank may also add internal controls.
-Irrespective of any deviations, a clear alignment with the published audit framework should preferably be made in the ISAE 3402 report.
-This helps DNB to assess the findings. - If banks deviate from the audit framework with control objectives and controls, they will be required to explain the deviations and include an assessment of the external auditor on the basis of the bank's own risk analysis. - In addition to providing the level of compliance through the ISAE 3402 report, the IAD report and the ISAE 3402 report are an important tool for implementing improvements.
+- Based on its risk analysis, the bank may conclude that internal control measures in the control framework are not required to achieve the control objectives anyhow.
+Or on the other hand a bank may conclude that additional internal control measures are necessary.
+It is important that the bank clearly connects the ISAE 3402 reporting with the audit objectives in the published audit framework.
+This helps DNB in assessing any findings. - In addition to providing the level of compliance through the ISAE 3402 report, the IAD report and the ISAE 3402 report are an important tool for implementing improvements.
 DNB therefore expects a management response in these reports, in which for each finding a statement is included about the follow-up to the findings of the previous report, and the action plan with time frames for the still outstanding and newly identified findings.

 The ISAE 3402 standard offers the possibility for this via an additional section V. DNB asks banks to include this section as standard in the ISAE 3402 report.
-This section can also state improvements that have since been implemented after the reporting period.